oorbeng/oorbeng.github.io/src/content/blog/graceful-rhythms-embracing-the-dance-of-joy-sorrow-and-forgiveness.md

   - poetry
 description: When all is fair and the sun is high,
   My actions and utterances
-  bring gleeful sighs to the recipient,
+  bring gleeful sighs to the recipient...
-  And her smile widens like a blooming flower...
 ---

 [1]